-- Next, we need a completed undergraduate admission application accompanied by a non-refundable $25 application fee.
-You can even complete our Application for Undergraduate Admission online!
+- Next, complete our Application for Undergraduate Admission online.
+It's simple and free!

 - You'll also need to get us an official high school transcript showing all work completed to date (at least six semesters), all available aptitude and achievement scores, and rank in class.

 - Know someone that can brag on you a little bit?
 We require recommendations from authorized school administrators or others who can evaluate your academic abilities and personal characteristics.
 These recommendations prove particularly helpful to the review committee, especially if they help to explain or mitigate weaknesses in the your past academic record.
 Counselor Recommendation Form (pdf, 159.6KB)